JokeUrSelf/chess-coordinates-trainer/README.md

 # Chess Coordinates Trainer (Alfa)
 Have you ever tried playing chess blindfolded?
-If you said yes, then you're probably well aware of the fact that remembering a square's coordinate can cost you a signuficant amount of time.
+If you said yes, then you're probably well aware of the fact that remembering a square's coordinate can cost you a significant amount of time.

 ![image](https://github.com/JokeUrSelf/chess-coordinates-trainer/assets/81817136/dfaa7d8a-c8a5-44aa-b58d-e23af7fbad8a)

 To solve this problem and increase efficiency of your chess, I present to you the "Chess Coordinate Trainer".
-It is a React application wich helps you create a mental map between the coordinates and its corresponding squares.
+It is a React application which helps you create a mental map between the coordinates and its corresponding squares.

 Highly inspired by [keybr.com](https://www.keybr.com/)